 Although watersheds are usually associated with lakes, rivers and streams, roughly 75 percent of the 236 mile Tippecanoe River Watershed is agricultural land.
-TWF is unique because it not only focuses its efforts on lakes and streams, but also on land, the source of pollution.
+TWF not only focuses its efforts on lakes and streams, but also on land, the source of pollution.

 Creating and maintaining healthier waters begins by containing the amount of pollution that is allowed to enter the water in the first place.
-TWF’s team of soil conservationists works to help farmers achieve practices that are best for their farms and the environment.
+TWF’s team of watershed conservationists works to help land owners and farmers achieve practices that benefit both the land and the water.

 TWF’s Watershed Conservationists work with local farmers to get to know the current situation of the land, help them increase yield, decrease overhead prices, and protect natural resources that are abundant in the watershed.
 These projects have ranged from restoring wetlands, to adding water and sediment control basins, planting grassed waterways, creating grade stabilization structures, and installing fencing to keep livestock off of streams to name a few.

 By working with partners, landowners and farmers, the TWF has prevented hundreds of thousands of pounds of weeds and algae from growing and sediment from entering the lakes and creeks of the area.
-The continued efforts of the TWF team have led to over 40 contracts with local farmers, and have doubled the amount of farms utilizing the best practices.
+The continued efforts of the TWF team have led to over 60 contracts with local farmers, more than doubling the number of local land owners utilizing best practices.